openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

  table=73, priority=0 actions=drop

 |table_81| is similar to |table_71|, allows basic ingress traffic for
 obtaining IP address and ARP queries.
-Note that vlan tag must be removed by adding ``strip_vlan`` to actions list, prior to injecting packet directly to port.
+Note that the VLAN tag must be removed by adding ``strip_vlan`` to actions list, prior to injecting packet directly to port.
 Not tracked packets are sent to obtain conntrack information.